wp-plugins/square-thumbnails-for-user-photo/readme.txt

 Donate link: http://www.simonwheatley.co.uk/wordpress/
 Tags: user photo, thumbnails, author photo
 Requires at least: 2.6
-Tested up to: 2.6.1
+Tested up to: 2.6.2
-Stable tag: 0.35b
+Stable tag: 1.0

-*BETA* Extends the [User Photo plugin](http://wordpress.org/extend/plugins/user-photo/) to allow the generation of square thumbnails. *BETA*
+Extends the [User Photo plugin](http://wordpress.org/extend/plugins/user-photo/) to allow the generation of square thumbnails.

 == Description ==

-*WARNING: THIS PLUGIN IS IN BETA AND MAY NOT WORK EXPECTED OR DESCRIBED.
-PLEASE USE WITH CAUTION.*
+Extends the [User Photo plugin](http://wordpress.org/extend/plugins/user-photo/) to allow the generation of square thumbnails.
+You MUST have the User Photo plugin installed, or this plugin will NOT work.

+Plugin initially produced on behalf of [Puffbox](http://www.puffbox.com).

+Is this plugin lacking a feature you want?
+I'm happy to accept offers of feature sponsorship: [contact me](http://www.simonwheatley.co.uk/contact-me/) and we can discuss your ideas.

 Any issues: [contact me](http://www.simonwheatley.co.uk/contact-me/).